 13. What security arrangements are there for Crescendo's cloud-based systems?

 Crescendo's cloud-based systems can be accessed through our proprietary website portal.
 Within that portal, clients can utilize our cloud-based software (including CresPro, CresEstate and CresLite).
 There are multiple layers of security for our cloud-based services.
 Crescendo leases space for its primary datacenter from CoreSite.
 The CoreSite datacenter in Los Angeles has 24 hour security, multiple internet connections, redundant electrical power generators, regular data backup/restoration procedures and are rated SSAE 16 Type 2.
 CoreSite requires biometric (fingerprint) confirmation and access code in order for our engineers to gain entrance to the Crescendo datacenter.
 Two senior Crescendo engineers have such authorization.
 The CoreSite datacenter maintains a denial of service defense that monitors incoming traffic.
-The Crescendo data center is protected by enterprise-grade firewalls leveraging IPS and IDS technology.
+The Crescendo data center is protected by enterprise-grade firewalls leveraging IPS technology.
 Additionally, two other levels of encryption or layered security protect client data.
 User data is encrypted through individual website SSL certificates and is then transmitted over a private network to segregated database servers behind the layered firewalls.
 This combination of SSL encryption and layered datacenter security is similar to the system that protects millions of Americans who use online banking.
 Crescendo also maintains a mirror site at a secured datacenter located in another U.S. state.
 All of our servers are based in the United States.

 14. As part of our contracting process, our organization will require that Crescendo complete a "security review" that assesses Crescendo's online security measures.
 Can Crescendo accommodate this request?